 Focus on the memories, not the gifts!

-No matter what your budget is, you can do something special for everyone on your list.
-Consider making a DIY gift!
-Remember, Christmas shouldn't be a competition of who gives the most expensive gift.
+No matter what your financial situation is, you can do something special for everyone on your list.
+Consider handmade gifts and shopping at thrift stores.
+Remember, Christmas shouldn't be a competition of who gives the most expensive gifts.

 With this rule, each kid receives 3 gifts: